Skycoder42/qpm-translate/README.md

 - Create ts files for pro files that use qpm
 - Create qm files from ts files of both, a pro file that uses qpm, as well as of all qpm packages.
 - Adds lupdate/lrelease make targets
+	- Automatically joins all the generated qm files into one

 ### Why it is neccessary
 You cannot simply use the `TRANSLATIONS` variable in the pri file of your qpm package.
 The explanation why is simple: